jseb2520/auto_bitacora/README.md

 ### Webhooks for Transaction Updates
 ```
 POST /api/webhook/binance
-POST /api/webhook/revolut
-POST /api/webhook/kraken
 ```
-Endpoints for receiving transaction updates from respective platforms.
+Endpoint for receiving transaction updates from Binance platform.

 ## Scheduled Tasks

-- **Daily Transaction Fetch**: Runs at midnight UTC every day to fetch all transactions for the current day from all configured platforms.
+- **Daily Email Processing**: Runs at 7:00 PM Colombia time (UTC-5) every day to fetch and process Binance transaction emails for the current day.

-## Webhook Configuration

-### Binance Webhook Setup
-1. Log in to your Binance account
-2. Navigate to API Management
-3. Set up a webhook with the URL of your deployed service (e.g., `https://your-service.com/api/webhook/binance`)
-4. Configure the webhook to listen for order updates

-### Revolut Webhook Setup
-1. Log in to your Revolut Business account
-2. Go to Developer Settings
-3. Create a new webhook with the URL of your deployed service (e.g., `https://your-service.com/api/webhook/revolut`)
-4. Select "Transactions" as the event type

-### Kraken Webhook Setup
-1. Log in to your Kraken account
-2. Go to Settings > API
-3. Set up a webhook with the URL of your deployed service (e.g., `https://your-service.com/api/webhook/kraken`)
-4. Configure the webhook to listen for order updates
+## How It Works

+### Email Processing Flow

+1. The scheduler triggers email processing at 7:00 PM Colombia time (UTC-5)
+2. The system uses Gmail API to fetch Binance emails received during the current day
+3. For each email, the system:
+   - Checks if it's already been processed (to prevent duplicates)
+   - Identifies the transaction type based on subject and content
+   - Extracts transaction details using specialized parsers
+   - Saves the transaction to MongoDB
+   - Marks the email as processed in the EmailCache
+4. After processing all emails, transactions are synced to Google Sheets

+### Email Parsing Logic

+The system supports parsing various types of Binance emails:

+1. **Deposits** - "USDT Deposit Confirmed"
+2. **Withdrawals** - "USDT Withdrawal Successful"
+3. **P2P Trades** - "P2P order completed"
+4. **Regular Trades** - "Order Filled"
+5. **Payments** - "Payment Transaction Detail"

+### Duplicate Prevention

+To prevent processing the same email twice:
+- In production, the system uses MongoDB to track processed emails
+- In development/testing, a local JSON file is used
+- Each email is tracked by its unique message ID
+- Old entries are automatically cleaned up to prevent cache growth

 ## Architecture

 The service follows a modular architecture with clear separation of concerns:

 - **Config**: Environment configuration
-- **Controllers**: Request handlers
-- **Models**: Data models
+- **Models**: Data models for MongoDB
-- **Routes**: API routes
-- **Services**: Business logic
+- **Services**: Business logic for email processing, parsing, and integration
-- **Utils**: Utility functions and helpers
+- **Utils**: Utility functions including EmailCache and logging
+- **Scheduler**: Cron job for daily email processing

 ## Project Structure